-If You Don’t Need and ESA, Don’t Get One!
+If You Don’t Need an ESA, Don’t Get One

 There’s no doubt about it, pets can be beneficial to the mental health of everyone.
 They can help us feel good in many ways.
-If you don’t have a diagnosed mental health condition, don’t be tempted to obtain an emotional support animal or designate your pet as an ESA to be able to take them on a plane or live in rental accommodation under the emotional support animal laws.
+But don’t be tempted to obtain an emotional support animal or designate your pet as an ESA to be able to take them on a plane or live in rental accommodation under the emotional support animal laws.